nebula-plugins/gradle-lint-plugin/README.md

       }
     }

 We use the AST to look for the specific piece of code where `nebula.fix-jersey-bundle` was applied.
 We could determine through the Gradle model that the plugin had been applied, but not how or where this had been accomplished.
 Then we transition to using the Gradle model to determine if `jersey-bundle` is in our transitive dependencies.
 We could not have determined this with the AST alone!
+Also, since linting runs not only after project configuration but in fact LAST in the task execution order, we can comfortably use Gradle bits like `resolvedConfiguration` without fear of introducing side effects.

 Finally, we use `addViolationToDelete` to indicate to the lint plugin that this block of code applying `nebula.fix-jersey-bundle` violates the rule, and that the `fixGradleLint` can safely delete this code snippet.

 Currently, `addViolationWithReplacement`, `addViolationInsert`, `addViolationNoCorrection` are also provided as helper functions to add violations as well.